 Buildings should be designed well at a range of scales.
 An understanding and an appreciation of all the scales will help in the art of assembly and detailing.
 Therefore, an elegant and well proportioned building will have been successfully considered at both the large scale as well as in its details.
 Examples from well-known projects are shown.

 In the context of the design of steel-framed buildings, there are three main stages:

-- Concept design, which includes the layout of the main steel components, and the stability strategy for the building, i.e. how the structure is braced
+- Concept design, which includes the layout of the main steel components, and the stability strategy for the building, i.e. what is the lateral load resisting system?

 - Member design based on structural analysis of the building and on the client’s loading requirements